 Esther Rutter is a Scottish non-fiction writer based in Fife.
 She read English at Oxford University’s Magdalen College and also works as a freelance Project Manager for UNESCO, developing cultural engagement projects in collaboration with Edinburgh’s City of Literature Trust.
 From 2017-2020 she is Writer in Residence at the University of St. Andrews, within the School of Geography and Sustainable Development.
-Esther’s brilliant work has earned her both awards and creative grants and, signed by Granta Books, her first book This Golden Fleece is due for publication in 2019.
+Esther’s brilliant work has earned her both awards and creative grants and, signed by Granta Books, her first book This Golden Fleece was published in 2019.
 Knitter, natterer, singer, and hill-walker, Esther is a vibrant and key member of Scotland’s literary scene.

 Esther Rutter is represented at Jenny Brown Associates by Jenny.
 For all enquiries contact firstname.lastname@example.org

 This Golden Fleece: A Journey Through Britain’s Knitted History

 Granta Books, 2019